gvwilson/sdxpy/src/template/index.md

 ### Human-Readable vs. Machine-Readable

-Putting the loop variable and loop target in a single attribute and splitting that attribute to get them back makes loops easy for people to type but hides important information from standard HTML processing tools: they can't know that this particular attribute contains multiple values separated by a colon.
+Putting the loop variable and target in a single attribute makes loops easy to type but hides information from standard HTML tools, which can't know that this attribute contains multiple values separated by a colon.
-We could use two attributes like this:
+We should use two attributes like this:

 ```html
 <ul z-loop="names" z-loop-var="item">
 ```

 but we decided to save ourselves a little typing.
-And strictly speaking
-we should call our attributes `data-something` instead of `z-something` to conform with the [%i "HTML5 specification" url="html5_data_attributes" %], but by the time we're finished processing our templates, there shouldn't be any `z-*` attributes left to confuse a browser.
+We should also call our attributes `data-something` instead of `z-something` to conform with the [%i "HTML5 specification" url="html5_data_attributes" %], but again, decided to save ourselves a bit of typing.
 {: .continue}

 </div>